snakesch/SDrecall/README.md

                         verbosity level (default: INFO)

 ```
+Note: If `--verbose` is specified as DEBUG, all intermediate files will be retained.

 ## Custom run
 Users may run individual steps separately with script indexed 0-4.
 Although quick run is recommended for most use cases, custom run is helpful for debugging.
 Users can also allocate different number of threads for each step.
 Details of individual steps are described [here](doc/customRun.md).